kirstyrose/facebookFeed/README.md

 		secret: 'yoursecret'
 	};

-If you do not enter this information, it will log an error message in the console:
+If you do not enter this information, an error message will be logged in the console:

 	if(settings[property] == null) console.log('Please fill in '+property);